jimmy-james/react-form-validators/README.md

         errorMsg,
         errorNode,
         config = {};

-    /* Loop over methods, save its return value to errorMsg variable */ methods.some(method => {
+    /* Loop over methods, then save its return value to errorMsg variable */ methods.some(method => {
       if (method === isNotInRange) {
-        config = {
+      /* Use a config object for methods like isNotInRange */ config = {
           min: 3,
           max: 7